FAIRmat-NFDI/pynxtools/README.md

 # Scope

-`pynxtools` (previously called `nexusutils`) is intended as a parser for combining various instrument output formats and electronic lab notebook (ELN) formats to an hdf5 file according to NeXus application definitions.
+`pynxtools` is a parser for combining various instrument output formats and electronic lab notebook (ELN) formats into an [HDF5](https://support.hdfgroup.org/HDF5/) file according to NeXus application definitions.

 Additionally, the software can be used as a plugin in the research data management system NOMAD for making experimental data searchable and publishable.
-NOMAD is developed by the FAIRMAT consortium, as a part of the German National Research Data Infrastructure (NFDI).
+NOMAD is developed by the FAIRmat consortium which is a consortium of the German National Research Data Infrastructure (NFDI).

 # Installation

-It is recommended to use python 3.10 with a dedicated virtual environment for this package.
+It is recommended to use python 3.11 with a dedicated virtual environment for this package.
 Learn how to manage [python versions](https://github.com/pyenv/pyenv) and [virtual environments](https://realpython.com/python-virtual-environments-a-primer/).